 A Brief History

-On September 3, 1838, Frederick Douglas, an African American slave in Maryland, finally made good on an escape attempt, using trains, ferry boats, and steam boats to find his way to Pennsylvania, a “free” state.
-Douglas became famous as a spokesman for the abolition of slavery and when slaves were freed in the United States, he became a spokesman and author for African American rights.
-The escape engineered by Douglas and a free Black woman he had become friends with was not a spur of the moment running away, but a carefully orchestrated operation.
+On September 3, 1838, Frederick Douglass, an African American slave in Maryland, finally made good on an escape attempt, using trains, ferry boats, and steam boats to find his way to Pennsylvania, a “free” state.
+Douglass became famous as a spokesman for the abolition of slavery and when slaves were freed in the United States, he became a spokesman and author for African American rights.
+The escape engineered by Douglass and a free Black woman he had become friends with was not a spur of the moment running away, but a carefully orchestrated operation.
 Here we list 5 escapes that are notable for their fame, notoriety, or ingenuity.
-What escapes would you include?

 1. Frederick Douglass, 1838.

 When Douglass met and fell in love with Anna Murray, a free Black woman in Baltimore, she encouraged him to again (he had failed on previous escape attempts) attempt an escape to a “free state.”
 Anna provided some money and fake papers to Douglass, who, dressed as a sailor and with a seaman’s papers, took a combination of trains and boats from Maryland through Delaware (another slave state) until he reached Pennsylvania and freedom.
 Douglass and Anna were married, and as Frederick was already literate, he became a strident abolitionist voice and a preacher.
 He later published books and essays, and became a respected voice on behalf of African Americans.